printpanda525-eng/Panda-3mf-toolbox/README.md

 This add-on provides a simple and reliable 3MF workflow inside Blender, focused on scale accuracy and compatibility with modern slicers.

+This add-on does not modify Blender units or scene scale and works directly with millimeter-accurate data.

 ---

 ## Features